 Do It Your Way

-- Like your cream cheese frosting on the sweet side?
-No hard feelings, make a 1/4 batch of your favorite recipe instead.
+But if you like your cream cheese frosting on the sweet side – No hard feelings, make a 1/4 batch of your favorite recipe instead.

-- Want to make your cake lighter?
+Want to make it lighter?
 Play around with substituting more applesauce or drained crushed pineapple for some of the oil.

-- Looking to feed a bigger crowd and maybe try resizing your Aunt Susan’s Fabulous Carrot Cake Recipe to fit in your toaster oven?
+Looking to feed a bigger crowd?
+Maybe try resizing your Aunt Susan’s Fabulous Carrot Cake Recipe to fit in your toaster oven?
 Here are 3 Tips For Halving Any Recipe Like A Pro from the Kitchn to get you started.